KDLeslie/3DModeler/README.md

 ## Features
 - Can load OBJ files and their corresponding MTL files and view objects using a first-person shooter style control scheme
-- Can translate, rotate (about the origin) and scale (about the origin) objects and save changes made to OBJ files
+- Can translate, rotate, and scale objects and save changes made to OBJ files
 - Can toggle between different display options such as displaying wireframe, shading, and/or textures

 ### Planned to be Added